-- (e) Treaty settlements transition component: - (i) Algonquin Treaty Settlement Purpose:
+(e) Treaty settlements transition component:

+Algonquin Treaty Settlement Purpose:

-On December 8, 2020, Pursuant to Section 51(3), paragraph 4 of the Crown Forest Sustainability Act a new Forestry Futures Trust purpose was established to fund capacity building and economic development related to forestry, for Indigenous communities as treaty settlements are finalized.
+On December 8, 2020, Pursuant to Section 51(3), paragraph 4 of the CFSA, a new Trust purpose was established to fund capacity building and economic development related to forestry, for Indigenous communities as treaty settlements are finalized.
 This new purpose is referred to as the "Treaty Settlements Transition Component".
 Under this purpose the Algonquin Land Claim Treaty Transition Program was established.
-Ontario signed an Agreement in Principal ("AIP") with the Algonquins of Ontario ("AOO") back in 2016 which legally commits the Province to work with the Algonquins in relation to the development of economic opportunities in the Forest Industry.
+Ontario signed an Agreement in Principal with the Algonquins of Ontario ("AOO") back in 2016 which legally commits the Province to work with the Algonquins in relation to the development of economic opportunities in the Forest Industry.